- and

 >>> def write_global():

-... global global_name
+... global global_name # enable write to global

 ... global_name = 2